Gilly School Forest

 Bring Nature into the classroom.

-Over the past years, the community of Gilly has come together with the goal to create a greener identity.
+In recent years, the community of Gilly has come together with the goal to create a greener identity.
 ‘Gilly School’ is part of it!
-Over the past five years, they have introduced ecology & sustainability in their daily practice.
-Children have a weekly course focused on the environment.
+They have introduced ecology & sustainability into their daily practice, and children have a weekly course focused on the environment.

-An educational forest for ‘Gilly School’ will support the next generation in learning about native species, biodiversity and regeneration.
+This educational forest for ‘Gilly School’ supports the next generation in learning about native species, biodiversity and regeneration.

 “I have been teaching biology over the past 8 years at ‘Gilly School’.
-Our goal has been to reconnect the young generation with nature.
+Our goal has been to reconnect the young generation with Nature.
 I teach them about the environmental crisis but more so, about the solutions that give hope to this earth.
-A mini forest will be a unique opportunity for them to learn about species, biodiversity and regeneration.”
+A mini forest is a unique opportunity for them to learn about species, biodiversity and regeneration.”